pagopa/selfcare-onboarding/onboarding-sdk/onboarding-sdk-product/README.md

 This library has been developed to provide a set of Java utility classes to simplify the work of handle **Selfcare Product** as string.

+Selfcare Products is a collection of PagoPA products available for use by institutions.
+Each product contains specific information, such as its status, admitted role, or a filepath template for building contract necessary for selfcare business logic.

+The Onboarding SDK Product offers a set of classes designed for managing this collection of records using a file.

 ## Installation

 To use this library in your projects, you can add the dependency to your pom.xml if you're using Maven: